-Green Infrastructure is defined in Paragraph 10.45.
+Green Infrastructure is defined in the introduction to this chapter.
 Development proposals should seek to protect and enhance the existing Green Infrastructure.
-Development which would involve the loss of Green Infrastructure, (as identified on the Proposals Map and listed above), will not be permitted unless:
+Development which would involve the loss of Green Infrastructure (as identified on the Policies Map) will not be permitted unless: